amitlevy/SpectralClustering/README.md

 # SpectralClustering
-An implementation of the spectral clustering algorithm using C and Python made with Michael Garbois.
+An optimized implementation of the spectral clustering algorithm using C and Python made with Michael Garbois.
+Heavy use of optimized NumPy functions and c code to lower the running time.

 To run: